 Well, that's the end of the army story my dad used to tell with great delight and expression!
 Obviously, he went on to live a full life marrying my mom, Marylou Gattner, and raising 6 kids.
 We lived in Portage, Michigan during my early childhood and moved to St. Joe, Michigan where my folks resided some 30 years, retiring to the Florida Keys after my dad closed Zerbel GMC truck dealership which he co-owned with my grandfather and was head of operations.

 I will post more of his army photos from his album below.
 If anybody sees somebody they happen to recognize, please contact me through my hubpages.com email found under my "fossillady" profile.
 Enjoy!

 Uniforms were altered for better appearance.
-Troops wore blue scarves and lacquered helmet liners with decals of the TRUST patch.
+Troops wore blue scarves as insignia for the Blue Devils and lacquered helmet liners with decals of the TRUST patch.
 Web pistol belts were dyed black and brass fittings shined.
 Some bayonets and mess kits were chrome plated.

 Additional Army Photos From Kingsley Zerbel's Album - Post WWII 1947-50 Trieste, Italy

 Located in New Jersey, troops were quartered at the1600 acre Camp Kilmer in preparation for transport to Europe during WWII and post war.
 It became the largest processing center for troops heading overseas and returning from World War II, processing over 2.5 million soldiers.
 It officially closed in 2009.
 I have to assume this is where my dad was transported from headed overseas in the army, 1947.

 Update: Thank you Don Smail Jr. whose dad was also a mechanic during the TRUST occupation for helping me identify several photos located in Italy.
 Our dads liked to travel when on leave and who can blame them.
 If there are any people you recognize from the photos, please email me provided in my hubpages.com "fossillady" profile.